Without a proper project closure process, projects can exist in a state of limbo where nobody's really sure if any more work is being done.

 - Reach out for needed signatures

-The project has come to a close…and with that, all contracts must be closed out as well.
-All the supplies, subcontractors, donors, and others that you have worked with will thank you for your thoroughness.
+The project has come to a close, and with that, all contracts must be closed out as well.
+All the suppliers, subcontractors, donors, and others that you have worked with will thank you for your thoroughness.
 Additionally, you can ensure that everyone reviewed and accepted all contracted deliverables.

-- Check that Subcontractors contracts are closed out
+- Check that subcontractor contracts are closed out

-- Check that Donors contracts are closed out
+- Check that donor contracts are closed out

 - Check that any other contracts are closed out

 Financial documents and assets will need to be taken care of now that the project is in its final stages.
-Move assets, reassign personnel—anything required for the financial closure of the project.
+Move assets, reassign project resources or personnel, or complete anything else required for the financial closure of the project.

 - Check fulfillment of payment received